 If you ask someone what they know about Daytona Beach, chances are they will name one, if not all three, of the following things: the beach, motorcycles, and NASCAR.
 While each is integral to Daytona Beach's identity, there is so much more to experience in this beach town.
-Take, for example, the healthy arts and music culture throughout the city, as well as a wide variety of local dining options serving a range of cuisines.
-Thanks to new restaurant openings in the past year and the new Hard Rock Hotel, more people are taking notice of all that Daytona Beach has to offer.
+Whether you're looking for quick getaways from Orlando, or you're visiting the area, these things to do in Daytona Beach will make it memorable.

 Hard Rock Hotel Daytona Beach